hartonen/plotMI/README.md

 `plotMI.py --outdir model-36-0.990.h5-random_uniform_L200_N1M0_prob_more_09- --seqs model-36-0.990.h5-random_uniform_L200_N10M_prob_more_09.seq --nproc 16 --figtype png --k 3 --v 1 --p 5`

-Note that due to generating the input sequences by random, the figure will not look exactly the same as in the manuscript.
+To recreate Figures 2 b and c, we use the helper script `plotDiagonals.py` from the plotMI repository, which reads in the MI-matrix (flag --MI) and plots the main diagonal as well as the average and maximum MI at each diagonal of the MI matrix:

+`plotDiagonals.py --outdir model-36-0.990.h5-random_uniform_L200_N1M0_prob_more_09- --MI model-36-0.990.h5-random_uniform_L200_N1M0_prob_more_09-MI.txt.gz --k 3`

 ## 4. Output description

-By default plotMI will output two files: an image that contains the MI plot and a gzipped tab-delimited text-file that contains the corresponding MI matrix.
+By default plotMI will output three files: an image that contains the MI plot, a gzipped tab-delimited text-file that contains the corresponding MI matrix and a log file that contains only the command used to run plotMI.
 Optionally, one can set the flag `--save_distribution yes`, which will then output the estimated probabilities and MI contributions for each k-mer and position pair.
 Note that depending on the length of the model, this is a large file (>1GB) An example of ten first lines of this file:

 ```
 #i      j       a       b       MI_ij(a,b)      P_ij(a,b)       P_i(a)  P_j(b)